• Loading results...

 Other non-statin medications used to lower LDL-cholesterol include:

-• Bempedoic acid to block a slightly different step in cholesterol production than statins and is less likely to cause side effects on muscles sometimes experienced with statins.
+• Bempedoic acid to block a slightly different step in cholesterol production than statins.
 It is approved for use in high-risk patients with familial hypercholesterolemia or with heart disease who need to lower their LDL despite taking the highest dose of statins.

 Medications to Lower Triglycerides